 The maximum video bitrate is around 50 Mb/s, which is relatively low.
 Bitrate refers to the amount of data used to represent the image.
 Put another way, the lower the bitrate, the higher the compression and the lower the compression.
 The higher the bitrate, the higher the potential quality.
 50 Mb/s isn’t bad, but it’s on the low end compared to the latest GoPros and DJI action cams, both of which top out around 100 Mb/s (some high-end cameras go much higher, up to 400 Mbps or beyond).
 The maximum bitrate is only used in a few of the video modes; most of them use one that’s significantly lower.

-The BRAVE 7 LE has in-camera video stabilization (they call it image stabilization, which sounds like it should be for still photos, but in this case refers to video imagery).
+The BRAVE 7 LE has in-camera video stabilization (they call it image stabilization, which sounds like it should be for still photos, but in this case, it refers to video imagery).
 This is a software approach that offsets shaky video at the time of capture and saves the results in a smoother video to the memory card.

 This is an area where GoPro, in particular, and DJI, to a somewhat lesser extent (so far), have invested enormous efforts in their proprietary algorithms.
 Action cameras naturally tend to be used in situations with lots of movement.
 But jerky and shaky footage can be a real buzzkill that makes the video much less watchable.
-Being able to smooth out that footage without using cumbersome and expensive gimbals or spending a lot of extra time and effort doing it in post is a big selling point of their latest cameras.
+Being able to smooth out that footage without using cumbersome and expensive gimbals or spending a lot of extra time and effort doing it in post-production is a big selling point of their latest cameras.